Battleaxe (band): History

-Later developments

 In 2008, some Swedish fans set up a website dedicated to Battleaxe, which caught the attention of a new generation of fans.
 In 2010, the band returned to the metal scene, performing their first live show in Europe at Headbangers Open Air.

 In 2011 and 2012 the band played Hard Rock Hell (UK), Hammerfest (UK) and Heavy Metal Night (Italy).

 Dave King and Brian Smith rejected an album deal with Limb Music (Germany).

 Dave King and Brian Smith signed a four-album (re-release/new album) deal with SPV Steamhammer in 2013.
 For unknown reasons, drummer Paul AT Kinson and guitarist Mick Percy were written out of the contract.

 They re-released the first two albums, Burn This Town and Power From The Universe, on the band's thirtieth anniversary along with the third release of their newest album Heavy Metal Sanctuary.
 In 2020, SPV Steamhammer re-released Power from the Universe.

 The first three albums received mixed reviews from around the world and a prominent rock journalist reviewed the re-release of Power From The Universe.

 2014 saw the departure of drummer Paul AT Kinson following the Keep It True Festival (Germany).
 Kinson had worked with the band on various demos and small shows since the early 1990s.
 He also helped to relaunch the band along with Dave King between 2007 and 2014, and was the producer of two official videos for the band during that period, as well as the main producer and co-writer the 2014 album Heavy Metal Sanctuary.

 Ricky Squires (ex Heavy Metal Kids etc.) joined Battleaxe, replacing Kinson on drums, in May 2014, prior to their debut show at Bloodstock Open Air Festival.
-However, the distance between Squires (living in Ayrshire) and the band in Newcastle upon Tyne, made it difficult to continue.
+However, the distance between Squires (living in Ayrshire) and the band in Newcastle upon Tyne made it difficult to continue.

 Battleaxe is using stand-in session drummer Steve Rix who played regularly with the late Chris Tsangarides (the band had planned to use Tsangarides to produce their new album in 2017/2018).

 Gary Young (Avenger) stood in on drums for Battleaxe at metal festival BroFest (UK).

 As of 2022, the band is working on a new album at White Wolf Recording Studios in County Durham.
 They hope to go back on tour in the future.